vishalbelsare/lambda-RLM/README.md

 pip install -e .
 ```
-We support access different avaialble models through APIs, for example, you can request a [NVIDIA NIM API key](https://build.nvidia.com) or a [TOGETHER AI API key](https://api.together.ai/) to access available models of the given API.
+The project supports multiple API-compatible model providers.
+For example, you can request a [NVIDIA NIM API key](https://build.nvidia.com) or a [TOGETHER AI API key](https://api.together.ai/) to access the available model backends.
+Set your API key as an environment variable:

 ```bash
 export NVIDIA_API_KEY="nvapi-..."